NETWAYS/gitlab-training/Workflows/02_Centralized.md

 * Developers clone the central repository
 * Work in local copies
 * New commits are stored locally
-* Importing the remote repository's changes is optional
+* Importing the remote repositories changes is optional

 ~~~SECTION:handouts~~~